Blueprint for an enterprising nation

 Other BCCM Blueprints

-Australia should be a world leading business environment for co-operatives and mutuals that reflects the best of the history and culture of Australian co-operative business.
-The policy, legislative, regulatory and business services environment play important role in deciding the success or otherwise of businesses.
-If we look around the world, it is these factors that have the biggest influence on the size and scope of the co-operative and mutual sectors in each country.
+The policy, legislative and regulatory environment plays a key role in deciding the success or otherwise of businesses.
+If we look around the world, it is these factors that have the biggest influence on the size and scope of the co-operative and mutual enterprise (CME) sectors in each country.

 Appoint a Federal Minister for co-operatives and mutuals